⚡ Software Platforms in Japan

 Chicago, Illinois, United States

-A full-stack framework that includes everything needed to build database-driven web applications using the Model-View-Controller pattern.
+A full-stack web application framework that provides the tools needed to build database-driven applications using the Model-View-Controller pattern.

 FreeOpen source